candiddev/rot/docs/docs/guides/manage-values.md

 ## Adding Values

-After Rot has been initialized, keys can be added using {{% cli val-add %}}.
+After Rot has been initialized, keys can be added using {{% cli value-add %}}.
 This command requires a name for a new key, and can optionally be provided with metadata and delimiter for the value.
 This command performs these actions:

 - Generate a [Value Key]({{< ref "/docs/references/cryptography#value-key" >}})
 - Encrypt the provided Value using the Value Key